 With use of the Mendix Profile, you can merge your old Mendix account(s) into your current Mendix account.
-This action combines all your hard-earned points, certifications, and achievements to support you as you clim the leaderboards or on your way to the Expert certification.
+This action combines all your points, certifications, and achievements to support you as you clim the leaderboards or on your way to the Expert certification.

 We’ll take things from there!

-Once an old account has been merged to a new account, you will no longer have access to the apps you were invited to via your old account.
-With your new account, you will need to be invited to those apps again in order to gain access.
-Adding your new account to the relevant apps prior to the merge is recommended.
+Once the old account has been merged into the new account, you no longer have access to the apps of your old account.
+With your new account, you will need a new invitation to those apps to gain access.
+Adding your new account to the relevant apps before the merge is recommended.

 With the merge, the accounts are only combined.
-The old account is not deactivated.
-That should be done by the Mendix Admins.
+The old account is not deactivated from the Mendix Platform.
+That should be done by a Mendix Admin.

-Be sure to do the following in order to make your profile public:
+Be sure to do the following to make your profile public: